-So, starting at The Commodore Inn car park, and ducking under the railway line, I’m back on the promenade again.
-It’s a lovely day, not too hot, and the views out over the Kent estuary are lovely.
+So, starting at The Commodore Inn car park, and ducking under the railway line, I’m back on Grange-over-Sands’ promenade again.
+It’s a lovely day, not too hot, and the views out over the River Kent estuary are great.

 The promenade is really nice.
 Gardens planted by the side of the path attract lots of little birds who buzz around in the bushes, cleaning up the crumbs from the passers-by.

 Towards the west end of town lies the sad old Grange Lido….

 This one has its own “Save the Lido” organisation, as have most of them.
 I understand the nostalgia, but I wonder if they could ever be commercially successful in the 21st century.
 More stringent health and safety rules must make them more expensive to operate, and at the end of the day, how many of us want to strip our clothes off outside and jump into unheated water, for any but a few days in the year?
 Maybe quite a lot, who knows?
 I’ve not got any great desire to!
 Certainly back in the past plenty of people wanted to, as evidenced by this old photo….

 The promenade shortly comes to an end, and I have a choice to make.
 The route my app suggested takes me inland along the roads, but there appears to be a path just below the seawall, so I decide to take the path, which keeps me as close to the sea as possible.

 Across the bay, the familiar site of Heysham nuclear power station looms above the marsh grasses…

 Very quickly it feels very isolated along here.
 There are no other people in sight in any direction.

 I’ve suffered quite badly from loneliness during this lockdown.
 Living on my own for the first time in 30 years is such a shock to my system, and day after day, night after night, not seeing another human face is not something that my mind can cope with.
 But right now, it’s so peaceful here that I’m happy, even enjoying the isolation.